Forensic Files, Season 1 Ep. 3 -- "The House That Roared"

 • Hemosticks: they reveal the presence of blood but can't identify species; I think these might be old-school.

-• Octalony tests: tells you what species the blood is from.
+• Octalony tests: tell you what species the blood is from.

 • Luminol: reveals blood stains that have been cleaned and are not visible to the naked eye.